 Listen to John Smietanka's weekly radio program originating in Michigan’s Great Southwest, With Respect.
 It is a discussion program with respect for the guests and the listeners, on Sundays at 11:00 AM and Thursdays at 10:00 AM on WRHC 106.7 FM and WRHZ 93.5 FM, (streamed at those times on www.radioharborcountry.org) and on Saturday and Sunday at 6:00 AM on WSJM 94.9 FM (streamed at those times on www.wsjm.com).

-Click here for a representitive list of guests, and details about John's weekly radio program, With Respect.
+Click here for a list of, and to to listen to, podcasts of John's weekly radio program, With Respect.

 State Bar of Illinois, 1969